Social Security Bridge Strategy

 Assume your PIA is $1000: you can get $700 a month or $1,240 a month, depending on when you claim.
 That is a 77% increase by delaying!
 And, cost of living adjustments are proportionally larger as well.

-It can really a lot of sense to delay thereby increasing your total net worth!
+It can really make sense to delay, thereby increasing your total net worth!
 Let’s look at an example of that now.

 Example of Total Net Worth with and without Bridge Strategy

 Above, there are two strategies for social security clamming.
 In light green, you start claiming at age 62.
-There’s a slow increase in assets until about two decades later, when inflation catches up with income.
+There’s a slow asset increase until about two decades later when inflation catches up with income.

 Conversely, in dark green, delaying claiming until 70 causes an initial decrease in net worth.
-You can see with time, net worth increases given the larger social security income.
+You can see, with time, that net worth increases given the larger social security income.

 Note that the cross-over point (when you have more net worth due to delayed claiming) is about age 86.
 This is a full 24 years after the earliest you can claim (age 62), and 16 years after the latest you can claim (age 70).